natthanun1999/Advanced-Web-2/README.md

 pip install --user flask
 pip install --user flask_sqlalchemy
 ```
-## Read this
+## Read this If you DELETE Database
+If you delete database (in Database Directory)
 After you run Flask.
-Please run query in "RUN IT.sql"
+Please run query in "RUN IT.sql" for insert Positions Data

 ## Website Views